KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 ![](https://paper-attachments.dropbox.com/s_85DAC1B5742DD922900BC6FF53C1A068559B9C70E254EA0F6B8E3A94E05AA9C8_1575990154267_Screenshot+2019-12-10+at+4.01.25+PM.png)

-Go to the **Settings** tab, scroll to the where you have Allowed Callback URLs and add this URL `http://localhost:3000/callback`.
+Go to the **Settings** tab, scroll to the where you have Allowed Callback URLs, add this URL `http://localhost:3000/callback` and click **Save Changes** at the bottom of the page.

 > Copy out your ClientID and Domain as you will need them soon.